grqphical/llmcord/README.md

 ## Running the test suite

-Make sure to install both `requirements.txt` and `requirements.tests.txt`.
-Then run `pytest` to run the tests.
+Make sure to install `requirements.txt` then run `pytest` to run the tests.

 ## Roadmap